shervinazadi/GSS_Call_Python/README.md

 You can find an example python script along with the asset.

+## Guideline

+- attribute names should not include the charachter "\."

 ## Known Issues

 - currently you need to have at least one attribute on prim and detail level for the node to work
-- attribute names should not include the charachter "\_"

 - currently all attributes are passed (before) and updated (after) by defualt
 - currently there is no access to intrinsic attributes
 - currently list attributes are not supported